bronwyncarr/marketplace/README.md

 #### Guest

-- As a guest I want to see a bit about the app and opportunites listed before I have to sign up so that I can see if I'm interested.
 - As a guest I want an easy sign up process so that I can use the app further.

 #### Volunteer